 CCAMLR implements a comprehensive set of measures in order to support the conservation of Antarctic marine living resources and the management of fisheries in the Southern Ocean.
 These measures, which are known as ‘Conservation Measures’, are reviewed and developed at each annual meeting of the Commission, and subsequently implemented by Members during the ensuing intersessional period and fishing season.
-The measures are published in the annual Schedule of Conservation Measures in Force.
+Conservation Measures are published in the annual Schedule of Conservation Measures in Force.

-The Conservation Measures are binding on all Members and apply in CCAMLR’s Convention Area.
 Some measures apply to a specific time period (e.g. a fishing season) while other measures remain in force at all times.
 Measures which are no longer applicable are removed from the schedule and archived by the Secretariat.

 Conservation Measures are listed under general categories, and each measure is uniquely identified by a numeric code consisting of a leading 2-digit code designating the category to which the measure belongs and a trailing 2-digit number identifying the measure within that category; the year in which the version of the measure was agreed follows in brackets, e.g. 22-06(2010).
 The categories used for the measures are:

 - General fishery matters

 - Protected areas.

 CCAMLR also uses non-binding resolutions which complement the measures and Members are encouraged to implement each resolution where possible.
 Resolutions are identified by a consecutive number followed by a roman numeral identifying the Commission meeting (by number) when the version of the resolution was agreed, e.g. 22/XXV.